cjdrago/UAI-aws/AWS_DataGen/README.md

 ### Backend
 To deploy the backend of the solution, we will be using IaaC with AWS ClouFormation templates.

-1. Download the aws_sc_template.json from available in this repo.
+1. Download the aws_sc_template.json from the /IaaC folder available in this repo.
 2. Sign in into your AWS account and open the console.
 3. Open the AWS CloudFormation Template
 4. Select "Create Stack" -> "With new resources"
 4. Select "Template is ready" and "Upload a template file"
 5. Upload the **aws_sc_template.json**
+7. Click Next
+8. In IAM role, select CfRole, click next until its deploying.
 6. Wait until it says "CREATION_COMPLETE"
 7. Generate your Data!